Accredifysg/Dev-Interview/back-end/instructions.md

 Ensure your submission meets our [definition of done](../definition-of-done.md)

 You will be given instructions on which exercises to complete, you might be required to do more than one exercise.

+Again, you should not take more than 3 hours per exercise.
+However, do not feel constrained by the time and rush through your solution with a surface level implementation

 ### Exercises
 https://accredify.notion.site/Backend-Questions-03f60aeb923d4a71ba6e91ec4c2c8cde